varigence/docs/varigence/docs/bimlflex/reference-documentation/settings/DeleteObjectNamePattern.md

 # Delete Object Name Pattern

-The name to use for the Delete Objects when using Delete Detection. "@@this_DEL" will us the current object name (table name) and append "_DEL" at the end.
+The name to use for the Delete Objects when using Delete Detection. `@@this_DEL` will us the current object name (table name) and append `_DEL` at the end.
 Update this to use a specific naming convention for delete tables

 Notes: